The Mask Can Be Easily Sterilized With Hot Water and Wiped Down With Alcohol

 Thank you for any support you provide.

-For any ideas you have for this campaign, please email me at: [email redacted]
+For any ideas you have for this campaign (ways to produce more masks at a lower cost and distribution), please email me at: [email redacted]

 Click Here for a FREE Healthcare Cost Calculator